swainechen/chenlab-training/sysadmin/bioinformatics.md

 ```

 #### [prokka](https://github.com/tseemann/prokka)
-Ubuntu LTS version: 1.14.5<br/>
+Ubuntu LTS version: 1.14.6<br/>
 GitHub Release version: 1.14.5

 This is a popular genome annotation tool.
-This hasn't been updated in about 1-2 years, and the Ubuntu version is the same as the latest GitHub version, so we'll install the Ubuntu version.
+This hasn't been updated in about 1-2 years according to GitHub, but somehow the Ubuntu repositories have a newer one!
+We'll install the Ubuntu version.

 ```
 sudo apt install prokka
-# setup databases
-prokka --setupdb
-prokka --list

 # this has another issue with licensing with Debian/Ubuntu.
 Check /usr/share/doc/prokka/README.Debian
+# note the default directory for these is ~/.local/lib/prokka/db
+# so run this as the ubuntu user, not as root
 sh /usr/share/doc/prokka/get-additional-data
+prokka --list
 ```
 For reference, these libraries get stored in `/var/lib/prokka/db`
 This throws an error because it assumes a numeric version number for BioPerl, but the version is ok and this still runs.